CourseDesign/koa-middleware-adapter/README.md

 ```

 - This option specifies where the response will be bind to ctx.
-- The default value is `response`, which binds the request value to the body of the response.
+- The default value is `body`, which binds the request value to the body of the response.
+- Another predefined option is `headers`, which binds the request value to the headers of the response.
 -  Another predefined option is `context`, which binds the request value to the ctx.
 -  Another predefined option is `cookies`, which binds the request value to the cookies.
 - The other option sets the response to `ctx[bind.name]`.